alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 The loop makes the policy visible: where requests run, how often, and where rate limiting or error handling belongs.
-The pressure to represent effects explicitly appears when the program grows and that policy must stay composable.

 For example: